kazumah1/sigyl/state/plan.md

 - All references to 'mcp-scan' in CLI output, help, and documentation have been replaced with 'sigyl'.
 - The developer is now clearly informed (in CLI output, README, and generated code) how to change the Express API address/port for the generated MCP server using the APP_BASE_URL environment variable.
 - Example usage and comments are provided in both the generated code and CLI output.

+## Security Note: CLI API Key Exposure

+Currently, the CLI install command auto-fills and exposes the user's API key in the copyable command for convenience and a seamless install experience.
+This is a temporary solution.
+In the future, OAuth-based authentication should be implemented to avoid exposing API keys and to improve both security and user experience, following industry best practices (see Vercel CLI, GitHub CLI, etc.).